muzixing/C-SID/draft-ietf-spring-srv6-srh-compression-05.md

 When receiving a 128-bit SID with REPLACE-C-SID flavor SID, LNL=16, FL=0, AL=128-LBL-NL-FL and the value of argument is all 0, the source node marks the SID supporting 16-bit C-SID.
 The locator is marked for 16-bit compression.
 Other SIDs allocated from this locator can be marked as supporting 16-bit C-SID when LNL=16, FL=16, AL=128-LBL-NL-FL and the value of argument is all 0.
 When receiving a 128-bit SID with REPLACE-C-SID flavor, LNFL=32, AL=128-LBL-NL-FL and the value of argument is all 0, the source node marks the SID supporting 32-bit C-SID.
 The locator is marked for 32-bit compression.

+Also, when C-SIDs are allocated from GIB and LIB, for example in 16-bit compression, global C-SIDs could be skipped in the segment list for better compression if the local C-SIDs can steer the packets correctly.
+Therefore, when generating the uncompressed segment list, the segment list is modified following the below rules.

+- If the NodeID is not needed, move the bits after the NodeID to bits [LBL..127-LNL] of the SID.

+- If the NodeID and the Function ID are both needed, separate the SID into two SIDs, Locator-Block+NodeID and Locator-Block+FunctionID, inserting the Locator-block+FunctionID SID immediately following the Locator-Block+NodeID SID.

+In this way, when compressing the SID list, the compressor can directly select the C-SID from the bits of [LBL..LNFL] in the 128-bit SID.

+For 32-bit REPLACE-C-SID flavor SIDs, it always has NodeID and FunctionID in C-SID, so the above processing is not needed for it.

 # Inter Routing Domains with the End.XPS behavior

 The End.XPS behavior described in this section is OPTIONAL.